christopherrc819/christopherrc819/README.md

 Currently Working on: Frontend Mentor Projects

+Currently Learning on:
+JavaScript

-Currently Learning on: JavaScript, CSS Design Systems and Architecture
+CSS Design Systems and Architecture

+Accessibility

 > "An ounce of action is worth a ton of theory" -Ralph Waldo Emerson